apache/systemds/src/main/python/README.md

 provide homogeneous tensors or 2D Datasets - and in order to serve the entire data science lifecycle, the underlying data model are DataTensors, i.e., tensors (multi-dimensional arrays) whose first dimension may have a heterogeneous and nested schema.

+To execute the tests associated with the Python interface see [Run Tests](./tests/README.md).